 Typically ventilation units have a maximum of 20% performance surplus which is not enough to compensate even the difference made by the atmospheric carbon dioxide elevation.
 One would need 50-100% higher ventilation speeds to have a proper effect on elevated indoor carbon dioxide -levels.
-Higher ventilation speed would mean higher noise levels and feeling of the draft.
-Co-working spaces and the current trend of adding open offices pack more people to less space which makes the situation even worse.
+Higher ventilation speed would mean higher noise levels and the feeling of the draft.
+Co-working spaces and the current trend of adding open offices pack more people into less space which makes the situation even worse.

 Our technology can lower carbon dioxide concentration in ventilation air.
 By lowering the carbon dioxide level in the incoming air, there is no need to take extra air from outside or use energy to warm or cool it.
-Low carbon dioxide level can make sure that people have the best indoor climate to work.
+Low carbon dioxide levels can make sure that people have the best indoor climate to work.

 In addition, we can utilize the removed carbon dioxide to produce hydrocarbons (methane) to replace fossil fuels

 High-performing people want high-performance buildings*.
 The cost of unwell workers represents 10% to 15% of annual global economic output, according to the Global Wellness Institute.
 But a high-performing, healthy workplace can boost engagement and productivity.